chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 chef-run myhost package ntp action=install
 ```

-Combined with executing an InSpec scan to validate successful package installation, we have everything we need to define our requirements, and make sure they're met with two simple commands, either locally or remotely.
+Combined with executing an InSpec scan to validate successful package installation, we have everything we need to define our requirements and make sure they're met with two simple commands, either locally or remotely.

 ```ruby
 inspec exec ntp-check -t ssh://myuser@myhost -i ~/.ssh/mykey